auouymous/AU/hud/README.md

 * name and ID of dropped item when block is broken
 * silkable
 * in:redstone input level, out:redstone output level weak/strong [1.4.7 only shows on or off]
+* NBT tags if block has a tile entity
 Advanced Block Inspector
 * b:brightness, h:hardness, r:explosion resistance, o:light opacity
 * n:normal, o:opaque, s:solid